gitshanks/fer2013/README.md

 You can test the accuracy of trained classifier using `modXtest.npy` and `modytest.npy` by running `fertest.py` file.
 This would give youy the accuracy in % of the recently trained classifier.

+If you get any error with python3 or above update ur protobuf to 3.8.0 which hopefully solves the problem.

 ## Getting the Confusion Matrix (Optional)

 You can get the confusion matrix for this model by running `confmatrix.py` file.
 This would evaluate the most confused expressions and generate a `confusionmatrix.png` file for your trained model, which would look something like this.